fabri1983/sgdk-video-player/README.md

 	- remove the condition if (!((prevFrame ^ vFrame) & 1))
 	- use ++dataPtr; instead of dataPtr += vFrame - prevFrame;
 	- search for TODO PALS_1 and act accordingly.
-	- use DMA_getQueueSize() in fastDMA_flushQueue().
+	- If the first 2 strips' pals are DMA_QUEUE in waitVInt_AND_flushDMA() then use DMA_getQueueSize() in fastDMA_flushQueue().
 - Could declaring the arrays data[] y pals_data[] directly in ASM reduce rom size and/or speed access?
 - Clear mem used by sound when exiting the video loop?
 - Try using XGM PCM driver:
-	- extract audio with sample rate 14k (or 13.3k for XGMv2 yet to be released) (I used VirtualDub2 to extract as 8bit signed 14KHz 1 channel (mono), but the extract.bat script is the correct way and needs to be updated)
+	- extract audio with sample rate 14k (or 13.3k for XGMv2 yet to be released) (I used VirtualDub2 to extract as 8bit signed 14KHz 1 channel (mono), but the extract.bat script is the correct approach and needs to be updated)
 	- in movie_sound.res: WAV sound_wav "sound/sound.wav" XGM
 	- Use the XGM_PCM methods
 - Try to change from H40 to H32 on HInt Callback, and hope for any any speed gain?